Advanced Tubular Technologies, Inc. Support Center

 The two tangents show 0.054 and 0.046 inches in deviation.
 However, the intersection points are separated by 0.322 inches.

-The intersection deviation is 6 times larger than the profile deviation of the tube.
-However, it is easy to see that the part falls well within the envelopes (the transparent blue cylinders) that are formed by the tangent deviations.
+In this case, the intersection deviation is 6 times larger than the profile deviation of the tube.
+However, it is easy to see that the part falls well within the functional envelope (the transparent blue cylinders) that are formed by the tangent deviations.
 Intersection deviations do not act as a good representative of the actual profile deviation.

 Why Include Intersection Deviations in the VTube Interface?

-The only reason we include intersection point deviations in reports because some customers require them for part qualification.
+The only reason we include intersection point deviations in reports because a customers requires them for part qualification.

 How the XYZ Intersection Deviation Tolerances Work